OpenNTI/nti.dataserver/docs/content-anchoring.rst

 	class TextDomContentPointer : ContentPointer {
 		TextContext[] contexts; //An array of TextContext
 		                          //objects providing context for this anchor
-		int edge_offset; //The offset from the start or end of content_text of the edge }
+		int edgeOffset; //The offset from the start or end of content_text of the edge }